wilfred11/expectation_maximization/README.md

 `varianceCluster2 = sum(((samples - muCluster2) ** 2) * scaledLikelihoods2)/numberOfSamples`

-For Cluster 1 values look like this, the new mean is 0.925 and the new sigma value is 0.37
+For Cluster 1 values look like this, the new mean is 0.925 and the new sigma value is 0.37, the square root of the variance.

 ![mu_sigma_it_0](https://github.com/user-attachments/assets/137557ad-64dd-49c9-a0cc-08dd849fcaf9)

 For Cluster 2 values would be calculated likewise.

+### The multivariate case

+In the bivariate case the normal distributions have two means and a 2 by 2 covariance matrix.
+This complicates matters.